Ashton Lewis Jr.: Busch Series career

 Lewis set out to better his season in 2003 and did it well.
 Cutting down his DNFs to five led to a 12th-place finish in points.
 The highlight of his season came at Gateway.
 He won the pole and led forty-four laps and was running fifth when Randy Lajoie crashed in front of him and led to a 33rd-place finish.
-However, Ashton did have better overall finishes.
-He had two top-5s with a 3rd at Nashville and a 5th at Homestead-Miami.
-Lewis also tacked on eight other top-10 finishes, to have ten top-10 finishes in 2003.
+However, Lewis did have better overall finishes.
+He had two top-fives with a third at Nashville and a fifth at Homestead-Miami.
+Lewis also tacked on eight other top-ten finishes, to have ten top-ten finishes in 2003.